 Navigating around a new city can be daunting.
 However apps like City Mapper and Google Maps come in handy.
 After all you didn’t hop on a flight for the day to get lost or just to look at buildings right.
-Unless you have travelled to Copenhagen where every building is aesthetically pleasing and the perfect back drop for a selfie.
+Unlike Copenhagen where every building is aesthetically pleasing and the perfect back drop for a selfie.

-Seeing as the travel borders are beginning to reopen I would recommend trying day trips for anyone who is really itching to travel but wants to stay close to home.
+In conclusion, as the travel borders are beginning to reopen I recommend day trips for anyone who is really itching to travel but wants to stay close to home.
 Ensure that you take the necessary safety checks prior to travelling including being up to date with the quarantine regulations.

 To be added to our newletter and receive updates on our next day trips contact firstname.lastname@example.org